MIFIDPRU 8 Disclosure

 Quantitative Remuneration Disclosures

-Below are the remuneration details for the period ending 31st March 2023:
+Below are the remuneration details at the period end.

 - 'Senior Management' refers to those who were members of the InvestEngine Board during the period.